-Half of the material preserved in the portfolio will be self-selected by the students.
+Half of the material preserved in the portfolio willbe self-selected by the students.
 These entries include one writing task from each seminar, Service Learning entries, and up to four special optional choices students may wish to include.
-These may include course work, pieces written from campus publications, musical compositions, and so on.
+These may include coursework, pieces written from campus publications, musical compositions, and so on.

-The specified pieces include two impromptu essays (one written during HNR 111 one written during the HNR 307), the Senior Honors Project, the senior reflective essay (in which students discuss their growth using the portfolio contents as source material), papers from each of the 4 area seminars, reflections on each of the 4 area seminars, and a copy of the Four-Year Plan.
+The specified pieces include two impromptu essays (one written during HNR 111 one written during the HNR 211), the Senior Honors Project, the senior reflective essay (in which students discuss their growth using the portfolio contents as source material), papers or artifacts from each of the 4 area seminars, reflections on each of the4 area seminars.
+Additionally, students will write reflections on the link between the support courses and their Honors Program experiences.

 Just as students choose what goes into their portfolios, the material in the portfolio belongs to the students.
 The Honors Program staff request permission to copy materials for longitudinal studies before students graduate.
-Beginning in 2016-2017 the Honors Portfolio will transition to an electronic online format.